-“Like everyone else I know, I read this book at one sitting, enthralled, taken to worlds I was lucky to have escaped, but as any... [continued in Reviews below]”—Sharon, Goodreads.com
+“Like everyone else I know, I read this book at one sitting, enthralled, taken to worlds I was lucky to have escaped, but as any women knows, the margin is... [continued in Reviews below]”—Sharon, Goodreads.com

 A twenty-three part poetic sequence; a working-class mother speaks passionately of the more than four decades of personal history that binds her with her emotionally-troubled and estranged son

 Little Boy Blue is a lyrically-charged dramatic monologue in the voice of a mother to her absent son.
 In twenty-three movements, the speaker reveals the facts, feelings, textures, perspectives and sensations that inform this most personal and intense relationship, one that survives betrayal, abandonment, neglect, mental illness and other calamities of contemporary American life.
 Occupying the ground between poetry and prose, and with an ever-gathering momentum and passionate intensity, Jacobik examines motherhood, sanity, and heartbreakingly tender, resilient love.